Privacy & Compliance

 What is face blurring and how does it work?

 Face blurring uses AI to detect and obscure faces in photos before they're stored or transmitted.
-Builder.Cam performs this on the camera itself, meaning unblurred photos never leave the device.
-This is the strongest privacy protection available, as personal data is never collected.
+Builder.Cam performs this on the camera itself, meaning that all detected faces are blurred before photos leave the device.
+This dramatically reduces captured PII and is the strongest privacy position available for construction cameras.

 Do I need consent to use a construction camera?